 The Crime, Safety, and Livability Committee works to promote the safety of the residents, visitors and businesses of the St. Anthony West neighborhood.
 The Committee also helps on issues of pollution, noise, graffiti, traffic, and parking.

-The Crime, Safety, and Livability Committee heads up our annual “Dickman Park Summer of Fun,” a six-week community festival held in June and July.
+The Committee heads up our annual “Dickman Park Summer of Fun,” a community festival held in July.
 Another undertaking of this Committee is the “Main Street Median,” a tree and perennial rain garden.
-STAWNO’s partners for the median project included Catholic Eldercare, Master Water Stewards, Minneapolis Park and Recreation Board – Forestry, Minneapolis Public Works, and the Mississippi Watershed Management Organization
+STAWNO’s partners for the median project included Catholic Eldercare, Master Water Stewards, Minneapolis Park and Recreation Board – Forestry, Minneapolis Public Works, and the Mississippi Watershed Management Organization.

 Local businesses and neighborhood volunteers have been coming together for more than fifteen years to welcome runners and walkers to the 5K Run/Walk Fundraiser.
 The event is held early in October on a route that starts at Boom Island Park, follows the Mississippi River, then crosses the Stone Arch Bridge to West River Road – a truly beautiful urban route.